derrickchwong/flyway-db-automation/README.md

 # Flyway on Kubernetes for Database Migrations

+One of the DORA technical capabilities is Database change management.

 This repo demostrate the use of flyway on a kubernetes cluster to update DB schema.

 There are number of files in the [sql](./sql) folder, named with the version number.
 When a schema change is needed, eg, adding a new column, simply add a new file for the alter table statement.